hungdn58/webmuaban/README.md

       When I press the button 'Create Post'
       Then the result should be the page with my post and the comment field

-#Mục tiêu sprint 4 : Hoàn thiện các test và chức năng Send email (email confirm account và forgot password)
+#Mục tiêu sprint 4 :
+- Hoàn thiện chức năng Send email (email confirm account và forgot password).
+- Hoàn thiện Test cho project
+- Cài đặt Test coverage report

 #User story:
 + As a registered user, I want to receive an email confirm my account when I created account successfully, so that I can verify my account and continue shopping.